Ivana-Gerchakova/PowerBi-6-Years-Relative-period-of-Sales-vs-Profit-Dashboard/README.md

 # Project Title :

-PowerBi-6 Years Relative period of Sales vs Profit Dashboard
+PowerBi-6 Years Relative period of Sales vs Profit Dashboard.

 ## Project Overview :
 This Power BI project focuses on analyzing the sales and profit trends over a period of six years.